learnforpractice/evm4eosio-demo/README.md

 ```

 ## Initialize the Testnet
-cd to directory tests of eos-wit-evm source code, run:
+cd to directory tests of eos-with-evm source code, run:
 ```
 python3.7 testnet-init.py
 ```